oakes/play-clj.net/README.md

 This will use a public server I am running.
 You are welcome to use it, but there are no guarantees about uptime.
 Running your own server is easy!
 Just clone this repo on a server, run `lein uberjar`, and then `java -jar target/play-clj.net-...-standalone.jar &`.

 ## Getting Started (without play-clj)

+While this library was meant for play-clj, it doesn't require it.

 1. Clone this project and run `lein run` to run the server
 2. Create a new project with `lein new app hello-world`